bruce/twfy/README.txt

   # get the geometry information for that constituency (coming from the MP)
   geometry = mp.constituency.geometry

-  # An overkill example showing caching (no services are called here)
+  # An overkill example showing caching (no services are called here, since
+  # the results have already been cached from above)
   mp = mp.constituency.mp.constituency.geometry.constituency.mp

   # These return equivalent results (Note how much easier the first is)